 All applications received by the LA after the deadline will be considered to be late applications.
 Late applications will be considered after those received on time.
-If, following consideration of all applicants the school is oversubscribed, parents may request that their child is placed on the school's waiting list.
+If, following consideration of all

 8. Deferred entry for reception

 Parents offered a place in reception for their child have a right to defer the date their child is admitted, or to take the place up part-time, until the child reaches compulsory school age.
 Places cannot be deferred beyond the beginning of the final term of the school year for which the offer was made.